zhenxuan00/graphical-gan/README.md

 Warning: the code is still under development.
 If you have any problem with the code, please send an email to chongxuanli1991@gmail.com.
 Any feedback will be appreciated!

-We thank the authors of [wgan-gp](igul222/improved_wgan_training )for providing their code.
+We thank the authors of [wgan-gp](https://github.com/igul222/improved_wgan_training) for providing their code.
 Our code is widely adapted from their repositories.